NotAShelf/nyx/README.md

 > reader, means that they **cannot** be built and replicated successfully, at
 > least in theory.
 I invite you to go through the modules and countless lines of
 > Nix I have written, but I would strongly advise against attempting to boot any
-> of those configurations unless you are not me.
+> of those configurations unless you are me.
 You should also note that
 > this is **not** a community framework.

 <!-- deno-fmt-ignore-end -->